dcetin/Simple-CV/README.md

 ## Usage

 You can either fill the [basic template on Overleaf](https://www.overleaf.com/latex/templates/simple-cv/wmsyrgqwwqnc), or edit the example CV provided here.
-Note that the template needs to be compiled with XeLaTeX.
+Note that the template needs to be compiled with XeLaTeX or LuaLaTeX.
+Code is tested on Windows with Texmaker/Biber/MikTeX.

+To use the header with photo just replace the png file and uncomment the relevant lines in the main tex file.
-Theme color and bibliography style can be set at the top of the main tex file.
+Theme color and bibliography style can similarly be set at the top of the main tex file.
-Template supports Chinese and Cyrillic characters, you just need to comment in the relevant lines in the preamble.
+Template also supports Chinese and Cyrillic characters, you just need uncomment the relevant lines in the preamble.

 ## Preview